 Preheat oven to 350 degrees and spray the muffin tins with oil or baking spray or add liners.

-Scoop into muffin tins and top with two pecan halves.
+Scoop into muffin tins with an ice cream scoop and top with 2 pecan halves and bake for 20-22 minutes.